Should You List References on a Resume?

-Potential employers can ask for your references during the job interview process.
-Generally, you’ll receive the request during the final stage of an interview, when you’re amongst the top two or three candidates and the employer is nearing a final decision.
+Potential employers can ask for your references at any point in the application process.
+But generally, you’ll receive that request during the final stage of an interview, when you’re among the top two or three candidates, and the employer is nearing a final decision.

 The short answer is never.
-It used to be that you would list your references on your resume, but as the job application process has moved online—and as the number of applicants per job has increased—it’s best to use the space you have on your resume more flexibly.
-Instead, you can detail your past successes or include a resume summary or objective.
+References on your resume take up valuable space.
+Whether your resume is one page (if you have less than 10 years of experience) or two pages (if you have more than 10 years of experience), it’s important to use that space to promote your qualifications.

+Also, since each job attracts more than 100 applicants and only two percent will be called to interview, it’s best to keep your references’ contact information private until you’re asked to share it.

-When you’re asked to provide references, list three to four people who can attest to your professional experience and skills.
-If a professional reference isn’t available, you can ask unrelated friends and acquaintances to serve as a character reference.
+When you’re asked to provide references, you should list three to four people who can attest to your experience and skills.
+If a professional reference isn’t available, you can ask friends and acquaintances to serve as a character reference.

-A reference is a phone call or email during a job search.
+A reference tends to be a phone call or email during a job search.
 A letter of recommendation tends to be a one-page letter that’s required for college and scholarship applications.

+Many candidates submit their references in a separate document, sometimes called a reference sheet.
+Let's discuss how to format the information you'll need to gather.

+Limit your references to one sheet of paper and use the same font and design details as your resume to create cohesion.

 List each reference’s information in the following order: